 1950 Newport Fire Department began providing ambulance service to the City of Newport.

-1958 Retired last piston pumper from service.
-Purchased a Peter Pirsch pumper to be stationed at 10 East Fourth Street.
+1958 Retired the last piston pumper from service.
+The department purchased a new Peter Pirsch pumper to be stationed at 10 East Fourth Street.

 1959 Mobile radios installed in the ambulance and the pumper at South Newport Station.

-1962 Kentucky Professional Firefighters supported 56-hour workweek law.
-Required a (on 24 off 48) work shift schedule.
-City discontinued Kelly day (24/24 shift with a shift off every seventh day).
-Increased the personnel to seventeen.
+1962 Kentucky Professional Firefighters supported a 56-hour workweek law.
+This required an (on 24 off 48) work shift schedule.
+The City discontinued Kelly days (24/24 shift with a shift off every seventh day).
+Department personnel increased to seventeen members.

 1963 Henry Weitholter, Fire Chief, established the first radio base station in Campbell County.